Jijamata Udyan

 Wash basin, Ardeshir Dadysett Pyaav

-Ardeshir Dadysett pyaav has taps placed on multiple sides within an ornate niche.
+Ardeshir Dadysett Pyaav has taps placed on multiple sides within an ornate niche.
 Stylistic elements comprise the multifoil arch, fluted pilasters, and floral borders.
-The wash basin is shaped like a blooming lotus flower.
+The shape of the washbasin resembles a blossoming lotus flower.

 Brackets, Ardeshir Dadysett Pyaav

-Detail of brackets supporting the parapet, Ardeshir Dadysett pyaav.
+Detail of brackets supporting the parapet, Ardeshir Dadysett Pyaav.
 The pair of Dadysett pyaavs at Jijamata Udyan were commissioned together and are identical in design and size.
-They are made from the same materials, Porbander and Malad Stone.
+The same materials, porbander and malad stone, go into their construction.

 Among the notable exotic plants at Jijamata Udyan are Baobab trees, which are native to Madagascar, parts of mainland Africa, and Australia.
-The tree was brought to India by Abyssinian traders more than 1,000 years back.
-Its bark fibre is used for making ropes and its fruit is relished by monkeys, hence also known as the 'Monkey Bread Tree'.
+Abyssinian traders brought the tree to India more than 1,000 years ago.
+Its bark fibre is used for making ropes, and its fruit is relished by monkeys, hence also known as the 'Monkey Bread Tree'.

 Royal seal of Chhatrapati Shivaji Maharaj